 - Compulsive drinking

-- Loss of control when drinking
+- Loss of control when it relates to drinking

 - A noticeable bad mood when not drinking